 Historic environment record: Information services that seek to provide access to comprehensive and dynamic resources relating to the historic environment of a defined geographic area for public benefit and use.

 Housing Delivery Test: Measures net homes delivered in a local authority area against the homes required, using national statistics and local authority data.
-The Secretary of State will publish the Housing Delivery Test results for each local authority in England every November.
+The Secretary of State will publish the Housing Delivery Test results for each local authority in England annually.

 International, national and locally designated sites of importance for biodiversity: All international sites (Special Areas of Conservation, Special Protection Areas, and Ramsar sites), national sites (Sites of Special Scientific Interest) and locally designated sites including Local Wildlife Sites.